 What is Attack Surface Intelligence?

-Attack Surface Intelligence (ASI) lets you find and act fast to fix hidden risks across your digital exposure on domains, certificates, open ports, vulnerabilities, misconfigurations, and more.
+Resolution Intelligence Cloud's Attack Surface Intelligence (ASI) features let you find and act fast to fix hidden risks across your digital exposure on domains, certificates, open ports, vulnerabilities, misconfigurations, and more.
 ASI helps start-ups, mid-markets, and enterprises, too, demystify security beyond the perimeter with enterprise-grade outside-in security delivered via Netenrich’s human-machine outcomes platform.

 So far, we have talked about the “WHAT” of ASI.
 Let us now look at the “WHY.”

 ASI ensues zero-effort onboarding.
 You can start with your e-mail address to see your attack surface in near-real-time.
 Bring in your CMDB (Configuration management databases) data, plug in your cloud instances, and ensure you are always ahead of hackers in watching—and managing—your attack surface.